lanicolas/IaC_Azure/challenges/07-githubactions/README.md

         - ...
 ```

 Every *job* represents a phase of the workflow, and can be run in parallel, or sequentially if you define a dependency (*needs*).
-Inside a *job* you find the steps that will perform the tasks you need.
-There are lot of already defined [Actions][github-actions] that allow you to run complex tasks inside your job in only one simple parametrizable step.
+Inside a *job*, you find the steps that will perform the tasks you need.
+There are a lot of already defined [Actions][github-actions] that allow you to run complex tasks inside your job in only one simple parametrizable step.

 ### Tips